Rural and regional economic development is a key part of improving the quality of life in rural areas, small towns and villages.

 The department is mandated with developing rural recreation in line with the objectives of The Walks Scheme and Rural Recreation Officers scheme as developed by Comhairle na Tuaithe (The Countryside Council).
 The Walks Scheme also pays maintenance fees to landowners with National Waymarked Ways on their property.
 The Outdoor Recreation Infrastructure Scheme provides funding for trails, outdoor playgrounds and outdoor playground equipment.

-The protection and promotion of the Irish landscape and making rural Ireland more attractive to live, work and visit is a major part of the Action Plan for Rural Development.
+The protection and promotion of the Irish landscape and making rural Ireland more attractive to live, work and visit is a major part of the Realising Our Rural Potential - Action Plan for Rural Development

 The Local Improvement Scheme provides funding for improvements to private and non-publicly maintained roads.
 Such roads can lead to multiple residences, farmland or amenities like lakes, rivers or beaches.

 Delivering high speed broadband to every citizen and business in Ireland is the remit of the National Broadband Plan (NBP).
-The Regional Telecommunications Development Unit is tasked with clearing any local barriers and identifying priority areas.
+The Regional Development and Innovation Unit is tasked with clearing any local barriers and identifying priority areas.